Future of Work Workshop: Call for Papers

 The workshop will provide researchers with a forum for presenting and discussing innovative research relevant to the theme of future of work in all areas of economics, industrial relations and organizational studies.
 We particularly welcome empirical contributions that can inform policy-relevant questions.

-The workshop is organized by Rebecca Cassells (BCEC), Mike Dockery (BCEC), Alan Duncan (BCEC), Mark Griffin (FOWI), Astghik Mavisakalyan (BCEC) and Zitong Sheng (FoWI).
+The workshop is organised by Rebecca Cassells (BCEC), Mike Dockery (BCEC), Alan Duncan (BCEC), Mark Griffin (FOWI), Astghik Mavisakalyan (BCEC) and Zitong Sheng (FoWI).

 Authors who are invited to present their papers are expected to participate in the entire two day workshop.
 Practical information will be emailed in due course.
 Meanwhile, inquiries related to travel to the workshop and other practical matters should be addressed to Kelly Pohatu.